 The combination of biscuits and gravy has been around since the ages of the American Civil War.
 It was once an American staple in the South because of its simple ingredients and quick preparation time.
-Today, biscuits and gravy has become a national breakfast food that can be found at almost any breakfast restaurant in the South.
+Today, biscuits and gravy have become a national breakfast food that can be found at almost any breakfast restaurant in the South.

 4. Buffalo Chicken Wings

-Buffalo chicken wings were created in 1964 by Teressa and Frank Bellissimo at their restaurant, Anchor Bar in Buffalo, New York when their son and his college friends arrived at the restaurant for a late night snack.
+Buffalo chicken wings were created in 1964 by Teressa and Frank Bellissimo at their restaurant, Anchor Bar in Buffalo, New York when their son and his college friends arrived at the restaurant for a late-night snack.

 Faced with the problem of leftover chicken wing inventory, Teressa decided to toss the wings in cayenne hot sauce and served the very first dish of what soon became a North American classic.
 From Philadelphia’s Wing Bowl to the National Buffalo Wing Festival, Buffalo chicken wings have deeply ingrained themselves in North American cuisine.

 Buffalo chicken wings are unbreaded and tossed in a vinegar-based cayenne pepper hot sauce and melted butter.
 Although simple, the perfect Buffalo chicken wing will have a powerful and spicy flavour, making you want second servings!
 Obviously, the best place to find Buffalo chicken wings are in Buffalo, New York, but you can find them at almost any chicken wing restaurant across North America.